Back To Search Results

 Technique or Treatment

-In this article, we describe the full root approach because it is the most commonly used method.
-The full root approach is begun by moving the root out of the surgical plane and pushed upwards.
-The posterior PA root is then cut to the muscle to visualize the right ventricular outflow tract (RVOT) through the incision.
-Next, the PA is separated from the aorta, and a clamp is then used to designate the most proximal area to the pulmonary valve.
-It is vital that the surgeon be aware of the left anterior descending coronary artery and the first septal while dissecting on the lateral side.
+The main pulmonary artery is opened transversely proximal to the bifurcation if no abnormalities are present.
+The pulmonary valve is then inspected for anomalies.
+Again, the valve replacement is performed using the full root approach if no abnormalities exist.
+The full root approach is most commonly used about 90% of the time because it has the lowest risk of pulmonary autograft failure.[2]
+Depending on the anatomy, another approach may be better in rare circumstances, such as the sub-coronary, sub-coronary with retained noncoronary sinus, or cylinder approaches.
+In this topic, we describe the full root approach because it is the most commonly used method.
+The full root approach is begun by moving the root out of the surgical plane and pushing it upwards.
+The posterior pulmonary artery root is cut to the muscle to visualize the right ventricular outflow tract through the incision.
+Next, the pulmonary artery is separated from the aorta, and a clamp designates the most proximal area to the pulmonary valve.
+The surgeon must be aware of the left anterior descending coronary artery and the first septal while dissecting on the lateral side.

 Complications